Women in the Sasanian Empire: The role of the woman in the Sasanian family

-Skalmowski sums up the Matiyan i hazar Datistan by saying that the succession goes from father to son and if there is no son, from father to daughter to daughter's son or through a stur (replacement) to the son.
+Skalmowski sums up the Matigan-i Hazar Datistan by saying that the succession goes from father to son and if there is no son, from father to daughter to daughter's son or through a stur to the son.
 He says the daughters are important because they have connections through both their fathers and brothers.
-He says that if a father or brother needs his daughter/sister as an ayoken her family takes over the guardianship.
+He says that if a father or brother needs his daughter/sister as an ayoken, her family takes over the guardianship.

-Skalmowski talks about the term "hambayth" which means partnership.
+Skalmowski talks about the term hambayth "partnership".
 He says that this contract of hambayth says that a son and daughter can co-own their inheritance.
 He says that inheritance is often land ownership so it benefits the family to have the brother and sister keep the land together in one large plot.
 He explains that this was a very important relationship and that the brother ended up being his sister's guardian.

 Skalmowski says the ayoken keeps the inherited substance in the family versus having to appoint a stur who is paid a salary and his son would inherit the property.

 He says that the eldest brother, who would normally be the guardian of the sister, would have his sister as ayoken.
 He claims that sisters and daughters were very important in the family as successors because the mortality rate of men was high since they had to fight in wars.